Danor93/Articles-Chat/client/README.md

 # React Frontend

-The web interface for Article Chat.
+The web interface for Clarticle.
 Built with React, TypeScript, and shadcn/ui components.

 ## What it does